seunss/bball/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Used to store images.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Each team has its on set of photos.
+The photos can be private and only accesed by the team, or public and accessed by Anyone

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/seunss/ball/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/seunss/bball/issues) for a list of proposed features (and known issues).